philsturgeon/codeigniter-oauth2/README.md

 ## TODO

-This is just a prototype and so far only works with Facebook, meaning beyond implementing more providers it might just not work with others, so refactoring is going to be important.
+This is a developing library and currently only supports a small number of oauth2 providers - more refactoring of code is to follow with a full implementation of an authentication class to store users details.

-Also, requests need to be WAY more bullet-proof, but there is no Request class in CodeIgniter and that is just yet another bloody thing I have to do first.
+Requests should be done through a more stable system, there however isn't a request class in CodeIgniter.

-This does not, and WILL NOT ever support any OAuth 1 providers.
-For that use [codeigniter-oauth](https://github.com/calvinfroedge/codeigniter-oauth).
+This does not and will never support any OAuth 1 providers.
+For that use [codeigniter-oauth] (https://github.com/calvinfroedge/codeigniter-oauth).

 ## Usage Example